aForsund/tictactoe_v2/README.md

 - Vue.js implementation is more advanced and has most of the functionality in place
 - Node.js server checks for token date validity

+Update 10/12/2020

+- Socket.io implemented on server and client with mongoDB and API integration.
+Working infrastructure in place for chat room and multiplayer instances.
+- Notifications are stored on MongoDB cloud server.
+- Status text updating while client CPU is processing next move.
+- A few bugs fixed in local game implementation.
+- Dashboard view receives notifications and multiplayer game instances dynamically.
+Player can choose game instance to display.

 Remaining work before completion of project:

-- Socket.io implementation to host player vs player instances
-- Expand API and mongoDB implementation to store multiplayer games and rank of each player
+- Expand API and mongoDB implementation to store multiplayer games instances and played games in addition to
+- Ranking system
 - Further implement functionality in Vue.js
+- Additional fail safe implementation required on parts of the code
 - Bug fixes

 ### Front end